 Pros & Cons of Living in Sacramento vs. San Francisco

-So you want to relocate, but you can’t decide between Sacramento and San Francisco.
+So you want to relocate, but you can’t decide between living in Sacramento and San Francisco.
 It’s a tough decision!
 Both cities have beautiful weather and tons of perks, but which one is right for you?
 Comparing the benefits and drawbacks of each city will definitely help make your decision easier.

 Living in Sacramento Pros

 Sacramento has less of a “big city” feel, and there are lots of recreational opportunities in and around the city.
 Just because you’re not on the coast doesn’t mean you won’t have access to amazing freshwater activities – there are plenty of lakes and rivers nearby.
 Check out the American River Parkway, where you can hike, ride horses, spend a day on the water, or just relax.
 Weekend getaways are easy too – Folsom Lake and Lake Tahoe are both short drives away, and Napa Valley isn’t far either!

 Living in Sacramento is easier on the budget than many other places in California.
 Sacramento’s cost of living is 15% lower than the California average.
 Average rent in Sacramento is $1,585, which is much less expensive compared to other cities in California.